Mikmist/mikmist/README.md

 Furthermore, my experience in software engineering includes projects in the following domains: **Customer Relations Management**, **Student Information Systems**, **Enterprise Process Automation**, **App Development** and **Desktop Applications**.
 For more information about my experience and skills, please contact me via one of the methods below.

+I also love solving programming puzzles such as the yearly Advent of Code and Codeforces.

 ### If you need to reach me...

 - ✉️ <z.holwerda@gmail.com> (or [zino.holwerda@gyrobian.com](mailto:zino.holwerda@gyrobian.com) for business inquiries)